Skip to main content

 Eligible costs and applicable rules

-Costs directly linked to the implementation of mobility activities that are not covered by other cost categories.
+Costs directly linked to the implementation of the project that are not covered by other cost categories.

 Organisational support covers the costs incurred by both sending and hosting organisations (except in the case of staff mobility for courses and training).
 The division of the received grant will be agreed between the two organisations.